rubocop/rubocop/manual/cops_lint.md

 Checks for the presence of a *return* inside a *begin..end* block in assignment contexts.
-In this situations the, `return` will take prececende over any assignment intended by the result of the begin..end block, leading to unexpected code behaviours.
+In this situation the, `return` will take precedence over any assignment intended by the result of the begin..end block, leading to unexpected code behaviors.

 ### Examples